OrientedPlanarDiagram#

 set_endpoint(endpoint_for_setting, adjacent_endpoint, create_using=<class 'knotpy.classes.endpoint.Endpoint'>, **attr)#

-Set the endpoint to the adjacent endpoint and update the endpoint attributes.
+Set an endpoint to the specified adjacent endpoint, updating attributes.

 Parameters:

-• attr – additional attributes of the (adjacent) endpoint
+• **attr (Any) – Additional attributes for the adjacent endpoint.

 Returns: